jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 The DITA standard is maintained by the [OASIS](https://www.oasis-open.org/) DITA Technical Committee.

+[Ruby](https://www.ruby-lang.org/en/) is very [powerful](https://www.ruby-lang.org/en/documentation/success-stories/), is growing in popularity and is currently ranked 10th on the [TIOBE Index](http://www.tiobe.com/tiobe_index).

-[Ruby](https://www.ruby-lang.org/en/) is very [powerful](https://www.ruby-lang.org/en/documentation/success-stories/) and this project's Ruby code has some [XSL](https://en.wikipedia.org/wiki/XSL) code embedded, as well as some [XML](https://en.wikipedia.org/wiki/XML) markup in an interpolated [Heredoc](http://ruby-doc.org/core-2.2.0/doc/syntax/literals_rdoc.html) syntax.
+This project's Ruby code has some [XSL](https://en.wikipedia.org/wiki/XSL) code embedded, as well as some [XML](https://en.wikipedia.org/wiki/XML) markup in an interpolated [Heredoc](http://ruby-doc.org/core-2.2.0/doc/syntax/literals_rdoc.html) syntax.

 The [Eclipse cheat sheets](http://help.eclipse.org/mars/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Freference%2Fref-cheatsheets.htm) test data folder - 'cheatsheets-xml-test-data' is best viewed inside Eclipse, and are used as input when 'default.rb' runs.